-Janneke van der Putten (Amsterdam, 1985) is a visual artist and performer based in Rotterdam.
-Her practice involves experiences of listening, performances, sound and video, documentations in image/text/textile, workshops, music projects, and creating platforms for cultural exchange.
+Janneke van der Putten is a visual artist and performer based in Rotterdam, the Netherlands.
 Her voice is her main tool, guiding her through physical and sonic explorations in different landscapes.
-Engaging with specific sites and local contexts, and through her personal experiences, she investigates (human) responses to her surroundings, and their relation to natural phenomena and transitions, such as the sunrise.
+Engaging with specific sites and local contexts, she investigates (human) responses to her surroundings, and their relation to natural phenomena, such as the sunrise.

 She was artist-in-residence at a.o.
 Centre International d’Art et du Paysage (Beaumont-du-Lac, 2014), Akademie Schloss Solitude (Stuttgart, 2019) and Haute école des arts du Rhin (Mulhouse & Strasbourg, 2019-2020).
 In 2019 she was invited to present her workshop ‘Voice and Textile in the Landscape’ as part of the 45 Salon of Colombian Artists in Bogotá.
 Solo exhibitions include All Begins With A (TENT, Rotterdam, 2015), Directed to the Sun (Quartier am Hafen, Cologne, 2017), Quitsa (CINNNAMON, Rotterdam, 2017) and the duo-show [to] (Kunstraum 34, Stuttgart, 2020).
 Recently she developed her research ‘Geo-astronomical relations: the moon and the river as our elements’ with students at ArtEZ University of the Arts in Arnhem.